niltonkummer/go-router/README.txt

   memory are protected by sync.Mutex
 . router's routing-table, endpoint's binding_set, and proxy's RecvChanBundle and SendChanBundle are directly shared and locked.
-. trunk/router2 is a bit more efficient than trunk/router1.
+. trunk (router2) is a bit more efficient than branches/router1.

 "ping-pong" tests:
 same setup as above